 The primary focus of the EMT is to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
 EMTs function as part of a comprehensive EMS response under medical oversight.
 This program focuses on developing the knowledge, skills and abilities that will allow each student to properly assess and treat a variety of medical emergencies as EMTs in the pre-hospital setting.
 It is designed for individuals seeking to further their career in emergency medicine.
 Students frequently go on to become paramedics, nurses and physicians.

 Cardiac arrest, respiratory emergencies, shock and bleeding, trauma, emergency childbirth, fracture splinting, wound care and diabetic emergencies are some of the many situations that the Loyola EMT student will learn to respond to.
 Additional focus topics will include scene and personal safety issues, ambulance operations, lifting and moving techniques, basic pharmacology, and street survival for the pre-hospital care provider.

 The course is conducted Fall, Spring, and Summer sessions.
+However, Summer and Fall 2020 sessions are cancelled.
 Registration can be completed on LOCUS under HEM-100.